MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

 # Store and manage values by using variables in Power Automate

-This article shows how to create and work with variables to store values in your flows.
+This article shows how to create and work with variables to store values in your cloud flows.
 For example, variables can help you track the number of times that a loop runs.
 To iterate over an array or check an array for a specific item, you can use a variable to reference the index number apply to each array item.

 You can create variables for data types such as integer, float, boolean, string, array, and object.
 After you create a variable, you can perform other tasks, for example: